Shicheng-Guo/HowtoBook/ANNOVAR/readme.md

 ## How to use ANNOVAR to annotate VCF files:

 As the following command, annovar can download all the db files from ucsc which are suffix as `txt.gz`.
+After the downloading, annovar will prefix the file with hg19 or hg19 and save it to the directory assigned (humandb/).
 ```
 annotate_variation.pl -downdb -build hg19 gtexEqtlTissueArteryAorta  humandb/
 ```